zephyrproject-rtos/zephyr/doc/quick_start/running.rst

 Running a Microkernel Application
 =================================

-Run a microkernel application using the default BSP (generic_pc), type:
+Run a microkernel application using the default platform configuration, type:

 .. code-block:: bash

    $ make pristine && make qemu

-Run an application using the quark BSP, type:
+Run an application using the x86 basic_atom platform configuration, type:

 .. code-block:: bash

-   $ make pristine && make BSP=quark ARCH=x86 qemu
+   $ make pristine && make PLATFORM_CONFIG=basic_atom ARCH=x86 qemu

-Run an application using the ARM BSP, type:
+Run an application using the ARM basic_cortex_m3 platform configuration, type:

 .. code-block:: bash

-   $ make pristine && make BSP=ti_lm3s6965 ARCH=arm qemu
+   $ make pristine && make PLATFORM_CONFIG=basic_cortex_m3 ARCH=arm qemu

 Running a Nanokernel Application
 ================================

-Run a nanokernel application using the default BSP (generic_pc) use the following commands:
+Run a nanokernel application using the default platform configuration use the following commands:

 .. code-block:: bash

    $ make pristine && make qemu

-Run an application using the quark BSP use the following commands:
+Run an application using the x86 basic_atom platform configuration, use the following commands:

 .. code-block:: bash

-   $ make pristine && make BSP=quark ARCH=x86 qemu
+   $ make pristine && make PLATFORM_CONFIG=basic_atom ARCH=x86 qemu

-Run an application using the ARM BSP use the following commands:
+Run an application using the ARM basic_cortex_m3 platform configuration use the following commands:

 .. code-block:: bash

-   $ make pristine && make BSP=ti_lm3s6965 ARCH=arm qemu
+   $ make pristine && make PLATFORM_CONFIG=basic_cortex_m3 ARCH=arm qemu

 Running an Application on Galileo Gen2
 **************************************

 #.
-Set the BSP to Quark by changing the :command:`make` command to:
+Set the platform configuration to Galileo by changing the :command:`make`
+command to:

 .. code-block:: bash

-   make BSP=quark ARCH=x86**
+   make PLATFORM_CONFIG=galileo ARCH=x86**

 #.
 Use one of these cables for serial output: